Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 But 90% of the time, I think it helps, adds to my image, then takes away in terms of sharpness and color; the photos look pretty good.

-We tested it, how’s the color, how’s the sharpness, how’s the tone is there vignetting is there Boeing going on, but the shots look pretty good.
+We tested it: how’s the color, how’s the sharpness, how’s the tone, is there vignetting, is there Boeing going on?

-I think they look pretty straight, considering the 28 millimeters and then zooming into 75.
+They look pretty straight, considering the 28 millimeters and then zooming into 75.

-One of the things you can do with the group shot takes a step back and zoom out to maybe 35 millimeters, and you’ll have less bowing at that.
+One of the things you can do with the group shot is take a step back and zoom out to maybe 35 millimeters, and you’ll have less bowing at that.

-You can determine whether it’s good or not for you?
+You can determine whether it’s good or not for you.

 Well, you could use it for video, especially on Sony.

-I did do some slow handheld shots, where I shot at one-eighth of a second to see if I could do it, and I could do it, and that’s a testament to the camera because this does not have that VC.
+I did some slow handheld shots, where I shot at one-eighth of a second to see if I could do it, and I could do it, and that’s a testament to the camera because this does not have that VC.

 The bokeh in the background of the bobblehead looks fine.

-So is this a lens for you?
+So, is this a lens for you?